DaniSacra/petshop-admin/README.md

 # PET SHOP ADMIN

-"Are we going to play Secret Santa this year?"
-This app simulates a sort between friends then they can play secret santa.
-Built with Rails and Ajax.
+An administrative App for manageing a Pet Shop.
+Built with Ruby on Rails and Ajax.

 ## Ruby version